tedca77/IME/README.md

 * There is a bug in Apache Imaging library which means that if the Windows Title field already has a value, it cannot be overwritten.
 This only impacts the use of Events.

 # JSON File input
-The best approach for using IME is to run it once without a JSON input file and then modify the output file to form the input for the next run.
-To run with a JSON file, the first parameter should be a JSON file. e.g. ```ImageMetadata.exe "d:/photos/config.json"```.
-All "run time parameters (as described above) can be specified in the JSON file, but they can be overridden by adding to the command line.
+The best approach for using IME is to run it once without a JSON input file and then modify the JSON output file to form the input for the next run.

-The following sections outline the various sections of the JSON file - the best waty of understanding the JSON file it to look at the output from a run of IME.

-oviding a JSON File

-A JSON file can be provided as input for:
+A JSON file can provide input for:
+* Specifying multiple drives to search and excluding specified directories or files
 * Specifying Events, Places and Cameras
 * Modifying other parameters of the program
 * Merging results with other runs from IME (across different root directories)

-If you run IME without a JSON file (as described above) you can see the JSON file as output and modify the parameters.
+To run with a JSON file, the first parameter should be a JSON filename. e.g. ```ImageMetadata.exe "d:/photos/config.json"```.
+All "run time parameters (as described above) can be specified in the JSON file, but they can be overridden by adding to the command line.

-	•	IME provides various updating modes, allowing processing without updating files – it is suggested that the program is run initially in read only mode first, to identify and correctly identify Places.
-•	It can work across multiple drives and directories if your collection is spread around;
-•	 Some directories, file types and files can be excluded from the processing e.g. jpg files are often found in program files e.g. icons, which should be excluded from the analysis.
-•	Files below a certain size can also be excluded;
-•	Other metadata can also be added :
-•	IPTC Copyright
-•	IPTC Keywords
+The following sections outline the various sections of the JSON file - the best way of understanding the JSON file it to look at the output from a run of IME.

 ## Top Level Parameters